Sangeeta Shankar: Entrepreneurship and other projects

-2020 – 2021: ’22 Shrutis Simplified’ – a five part series, is a gold mine for musicians & music students.

-2014 – present: Rajam School of Violin – a virtual school for learning the coveted ‘Gayaki Ang’ from the illustrious family of N.Rajam.
+In 2015, Shankar founded School of Music in Whistling Woods International with Subhash Ghai, which she led until 2021.
+She remains a member of the academic advisory board of the institution.
+Since 2014, she has also taught violin at the Rajam School of Violin, a virtual school for learning gayaki Ang from the family of N. Rajam.

-2022 - Educational courses for media professionals and music students on music production.

-Currently she is working on an educational project, which aims to educate children about values and culture and inculcate an atmosphere of happiness, love and peace amongst humanity.

-Composer

-She has been involved in many projects in the fields of education, culture, art, music, and creative pursuits.
-2022 - Educational courses for media professionals and music students on music production.
+Since 2022, Shankar has been providing educational courses for media professionals and music students on music production.

-Entrepreneur

 She is the founder and director of a music company, Legendary Legacy Promotions Pvt.
 Ltd., which consists of a storehouse of classical music and other products.

 Awards

-She received the Sangeet Natak Academy award in 2021 from the President of India for her work in music education.
-Her workshops, seminars, and educational videos have opened Indian classical music and culture to different sectors - the masses, children, young music directors, media professionals, music students & musicians.
+Sangeeta Shankar received the Sangeet Natak Academi Award in 2021 from the President of India for her work in music education.
+Her workshops, seminars, and educational videos have opened Indian classical music and culture to different sectors – the masses, children, young music directors, media professionals, music students, and musicians.